A day out xx

 And for when you need a little rest, or a few long-ish rests in our case, tea and cakes are served near the Old Mill with tables and chairs beautifully dotted about.

-Oh .... and who knew this was even a thing, a handkerchief tree!
+Oh .... and who knew that this was even a thing, a handkerchief tree!
 It’s obvious when you see it in real life.

 The garden isn’t open all year round so do check before setting off ... i don’t think you will be disappointed xx